srthkpthk/splitwise_api/README.md

 - Feel free to open a PR or Issue
 - Uses OAuth 1

--[ ] Included Data Classes in the Package
+- Currently,  Data Classes are not included in the Package

 ###  Steps
  - Get the consumerKey and consumerSecret from [Splitwise Register App](https://secure.splitwise.com/apps)